jidoux/project-1/README.md

 # What is this?
-This is a python web scraping program, that takes the URL of a Reddit Thread and scrapes its data into 3 Folders:
+This is a finished python web scraping program, that takes the URL of a Reddit Thread and scrapes its data into 4 Folders:
 - Raw: Raw will contain all of the textual data to be found within the provided Reddit Thread
 - Processed: Will contain only the comment data that will be further refined from the Raw folder
 - Semantic Analysis: Will contain a 1-word semanitc descriptor of each comment after it has been passed through openAI API
+- Plots: Contains bar charts for each url, showing how much of each sentiment the sentiment analysis returned

 # Prerequisites
   - Anaconda3